Jordan D. Scopa

 Jordan is also a lecturer in the Intellectual Property in Health Law course in the Professional LLM program at Osgoode Hall Law School.

-Before joining Goodmans as an associate in 2012, Jordan practised intellectual property litigation and licensing at a leading intellectual property boutique firm.
+Before joining Goodmans in 2012, Jordan practised intellectual property litigation and licensing at a leading intellectual property boutique firm.

 During his undergraduate studies, Jordan completed a two-year laboratory study relating to Huntington’s disease at Massachusetts General Hospital.